Torrey Smith

-James Torrey Smith (born January 26, 1989) is an American former professional football wide receiver who played in the National Football League (NFL) for eight seasons.
+James Torrey Smith (born January 26, 1989) is an American former professional football player who was a wide receiver for eight seasons in the National Football League (NFL).
 He played college football for the Maryland Terrapins and was selected by the Baltimore Ravens in the 2011 NFL draft.
 He also played for the San Francisco 49ers, Philadelphia Eagles, and Carolina Panthers.
 Smith is a two-time Super Bowl champion, winning Super Bowl XLVII with the Ravens and Super Bowl LII with the Eagles.

 Early life

 Smith was born on January 26, 1989, and grew up with his mother Monica Jenkins in Colonial Beach, Virginia, and Fredericksburg, Virginia.
 The oldest of seven children, Smith helped his single mother, who attended Rappahannock Community College in the day and worked at night, with household chores and earned honor roll grades in school.
 Smith attended Colonial Beach Elementary School until 3rd grade.
 Smith went on to Stafford Senior High School, where he played basketball as a guard, and football at several different positions.
 He enjoys fishing as a pastime.

 Smith played on the Stafford Indians football team as a quarterback, running back, wide receiver, cornerback, kickoff returner, and punt returner.
 In Stafford's 2004 game against King George, Smith opened with a 54-yard kickoff return, played quarterback, and scored on a 63-yard punt return.
 His coach, Roger Pierce, said, "Torrey can do those type of things for us.
 We expect him to do those things."
 During his senior year in 2006, Smith had 155 carries for 815 yards and 12 touchdowns, completed nine of 25 passes for 230 yards and two touchdowns, and made three receptions for 81 yards.
 Over the course of his interscholastic career, Smith returned six kickoffs for touchdowns.
 He earned all-state kick returner honors as a sophomore, all-district honors as a junior, and honorable mention All-Northwest Region quarterback honors, all-district, and all-area honors as a senior.